JetBrains/teamcity-docker-images/dockerhub/teamcity-server/README.md

 To avoid this issue, do one of the following:

-1. **(recommended) Map the default HTTPS port inside the container to a non-privileged port on a host machine**.
+1. **(recommended) Map a non-privileged `8443` port inside the container to the default HTTPS port `443` on a host machine**.
 This solution allows TeamCity to be accessible via HTTPS without running the server under the root user (which is otherwise required for accessing the privileged port `443`).
 ```
 docker run --name teamcity-server-instance  \
     ...